-Course content includes sound, light, optics, electricity, magnetism, and topics in modem physics.
+Course content includes sound, light, optics, electricity, magnetism, and topics in modern physics.
 Calculus techniques will be used.
-Five lectures and two hours of laboratory each week.
+Four (4) lecture hours and two (2) hours of laboratory work each week are required.
 Some of the lectures may be used for recitations.
 (Prerequisites: PHY 231, MTH 203 and MTH 204) (Course Fee \$85) (Spring)

-PHY 1010 Online Course
+PHY 1010 Online Course Earth Science